Judge OKs agreement to destroy gun used by Kyle Rittenhouse

 KENOSHA, Wis.
-(AP) — A Wisconsin judge on Friday approved an agreement by lawyers to destroy the assault-style rifle that Kyle Rittenhouse used to kill two people and wound a third during a 2020 street protest.
+(AP) — A Wisconsin judge on Friday approved an agreement by lawyers to destroy the assault-style rifle that Kyle Rittenhouse used to shoot three people during a 2020 street protest.

 Assistant District Attorney Thomas Binger said the state crime lab would destroy the gun, probably in April.
 Judge Bruce Schroeder, the Kenosha County judge who presided over Rittenhouse’s trial, approved the agreement.
 Rittenhouse was not in court for Friday’s hearing.